Justin-Ja/Justin-Ja/README.md

 - 👋 Hi, I’m @Justin-Ja
 - 👀 I’m interested in learning coding and cyber security
 - 🌱 I’m currently learning Computer Science at the University of Guelph
-- 📫 How to reach me: Email (yustinyakel100@gmail.com)

 <!---💞️
 JustinJa2003/JustinJa2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.